mattes3/ddd-video-club/README.md

 - Pricing (using NodeJS)
 - Accounting (using NodeJS)

-Additionally, there are 2 technological modules:
+Additionally, there are 3 technological modules:

 - Database (using PostgreSQL)
 - Event Bus (using RabbitMQ)
+- Reverse Proxy (using Caddy Server)

 Finally, there is a frontend using React and Tailwind.